NHS Pelvic Health Physio Miriam Evans: "It feels like I've found the missing key"

 I still do my pilates and yoga but think more about my breathing while doing the routines.
 Now that I have the technique I can do it during daily activities such as when I'm washing up, standing in shopping queues etc.

-I was pessimistic about the vacuum as I constantly tell patients not to suck in their upper abdominals as it causes downwards pressure on the pelvic organs, but when done correctly, the vacuum isn't a sucking in of abdominals but a pressure change that has very different effects on the pelvic organs.
-It is releasing myofascial tension around the diaphragm area (an area constantly tight from overuse and stress) and the diaphragm had big links to the pelvic floor function.
+I was cautions about the vacuum as I constantly tell patients not to suck in their upper abdominals as it causes downwards pressure on the pelvic organs, but the vacuum isn't a sucking in of abdominals but a pressure change that has very different effects on the pelvic organs.
+It is releasing myofascial tension around the diaphragm area (an area constantly tight from overuse and stress) and the diaphragm had big links to pelvic floor function.

 I am keen to get skilled up in teaching in this area so I can use it to optimise my patient's recovery!"